Ownlt/Path2Product/readme.md

 # Product Management Repository

-> Ressources for product manager
+> Ressources for product manager and my journey in the product management univers

 <br>